Brexit: implications for dispute resolution

 - where proceedings are initiated after Exit Day, jurisdiction will instead be governed by local law in the relevant EU27 state unless the Hague Convention applies

-- The Hague Convention will apply to an exclusive jurisdiction clause between a UK domiciled counterparty and an EU domiciled counterparty agreed on or after 1 April 2019.
+- The Hague Convention will apply to an exclusive jurisdiction clause between a UK domiciled counterparty and an EU domiciled counterparty agreed after Exit Day.

 Simmons & Simmons Disputes Aviator is our tool designed to enable you to understand what Brexit means for English jurisdiction and governing law clauses and the enforceability of English court judgments, and therefore to identify risks in your existing and future contracts, and respond to complex jurisdiction and governing law questions from internal stakeholders.